 Now, using a wire brush will take some time depending on the size of your block paving, however, removing the moss and weeds correctly will give you much better results not to mention making your patio or drive look cleaner.

-If your unsure where to find or purchase these wire brushes one place we recommend you start is amazon to check out their current prices and customer reviews click here.
+If you are unsure where to purchase one of these wire brushes one place we recommend is Amazon there you can check the current prices and also read their customer reviews!